-If your dog has never been tent camping before there are a few things that you could work on with your dog to make things go a bit more smoothly.
+If your dog has never been tent camping before there are a few things that you could work on with him to make things go a bit more smoothly.

 Get your dog used to the tent while at home

-When we took our six dogs camping last summer, one of them, I can’t remember which one, jumped through and tore open one of the tent windows.
-This is easy to repair with duct tape but it looks awful so it is important to prevent this to begin with.
+When we took our six dogs tent camping one summer, one of them, I think it was Miranda, jumped through and tore open one of the tent windows.
+She had never been in a tent before and I had forgotten this.
+This is easy to repair with duct tape but it looks awful, so it’s important to prevent this to begin with.

 Make sure your dog knows that there is a screen in the window.